flutter/website/flutter-for-react-native/index.md

 compose these and other simple widgets in new and unique ways.

 The `Center` widget is another example of how you can control the layout.
-To center a widget, you can wrap it in a `Center` widget and then use layout widgets for alignment, row, columns, and grids.
+To center a widget, wrap it in a `Center` widget and then use layout widgets for alignment, row, columns, and grids.
 These layout widgets do not have a visual representation of their own.
 Instead, their sole purpose is to control some aspect of another widget’s layout.
 To understand why a widget renders in a